max1220/lua-getch/README.md

 Provides a getch function for Lua that allows getting Keyboard codes unbuffered, optionally non-blocking.
 This allows, for example, the creation of Terminal GUI's.

-Has built in support for determining whether a key press was the Escape key, or an escape code such as an arrows key.
+Provides utillity function for decoding multi-byte sequences.
 This approximates ncurses' `keypad(win, TRUE)` mode but without requiring a dependency on ncurses.

 # Dependencies

 To build this Module you need:

  * Lua 5.1 + headers

 Install in Debian/Ubuntu: